When Happy Endings Were Too Hard

 Footsteps echo down the corridor.

 That booming voice, those eyes – seething with contempt.
-The air, violently seized up in a cloud of hostility.
+The air, violently seized by a cloud of hostility.

 The little boy was all smiles and innocence.
 His eyes gain years within seconds.
 He cringes, waits for the whiplash that isn’t coming.